Sharpen Digital Therapeutic Interventions for Adolescent Mental Health

 Study 2: Preventive Mental Health Screening and Intervention

-522 Division 1 college athletes at a large public university athletic program were required to complete a computer adaptive mental health screening (CAT-MH) as part of orientation held July 29 and August 11, 2025.
-Health workers and clinicians deployed the screening to students via Sharpen DTX stand-alone clinician portal.
-Immediately after the student completed the CAT-MH, they were assigned an intervention (“Sharpen Athlete”) containing mental health literacy, stigma reduction and relevant athlete programming.
-This group has immediate access to a dashboard containing other modules and engagement components.
+In July and August 2025, 522 Division 1 college athletes at a large public university athletic program were required to complete a computer adaptive mental health screening (CAT-MH) as part of orientation sessions.
+Health workers and clinicians deployed the screening to students via the Sharpen DTX stand-alone clinician portal.
+Students received the screening on their cell phones and could complete the CAT-MH items.
+Immediately after, students were assigned an intervention (“Sharpen Athlete”) containing mental health literacy, stigma reduction, and relevant programming featuring athletes, coaches, and clinicians.
+Students had immediate access to a dashboard containing the results of the CAT-MH and other assets.
+Additionally, licensed psychotherapists were available to triage cases of concern and normalize discussions around mental health.

 3. Clinical Implications and Future Research